 Mrs. Scott, Hazel Adams' mother gave the land on which the members and volunteers built the first church building.
 This was done by much hard work, sweat and sacrifice.
 Some of the concrete blocks for the building were made in the old General Store run by Harvey Smith.
 Others were made on a farm on Sand Lick Branch owned by Herman and Onia Darnell.
 Many spent long hours making and laying bricks for the building.
 In May of 1933 the church began to meet in the "old" block church building.
 Shortly after construction of the building the attendance was about 100 and the contribution was about $6.00.
 The first homecoming was held April 29, 1934.
 This was to celebrate the completion of payment for the original building and song books.

 In March of 2008, Coldwater once again appointed elders to oversee the congregation.
 This was an exciting time and pivotal for the growth of the congregation.
 The men chosen to serve as elders were Richard Price, Kevin Smith and Bill Vincent.
-They continue to serve as the elders of the Coldwater

-congregation and leading it in the paths of righteousness.
 In October of 2010, Bob Austin and Delbert Newsome were appointed as deacons.
 Johnny Downs was later added as our third deacon on March 20, 2011.

 Brother Pogue was the first to serve the congregation as preacher, preaching at Coldwater one Sunday a month, and in the afternoons at that.
 Some of the early preachers include: Garvin Curd, E.H.
 Smith, Harvey Riggs, Charlie Arnett, Earl Smith and Irvin Lee.
 Some of the more recent preachers have been: Dan Sykes, Kenneth Jarrett, Tim Roland, Richard Guill, and Brad McNut.